Now I know what you’re probably thinking: what on earth does a shower company have to say about Black History Month? Truth be told: quite a lot.

 In the U.S., most people never give their water and wastewater systems a second thought, but people living in communities without safe and reliable infrastructure have to think about water and sanitation all the time.

 According to 501CTHREE (an innovative non-profit building a more sustainable future), “unequal water access isn't coincidental, it's historical.
 In the early 1900s, segregated Black communities in the US had less access to water, fewer sewage linkages, lower water pressure, and smaller water mains, among other inequities.
 Today, those issues live on.
 African-American and LatinX households are about twice as likely to lack complete plumbing than white households, and Native American households are 19 times more likely.
 Communities of color face challenges like lead-laden pipes [a popular example being Flint, Michigan] bacteria-contaminated water, or, sometimes, no existing water system at all.”
-Learn more about the water access gap in the U.S. here.
+Learn more about the water access gap in the U.S. here for more information.

 Thus, the only recycled matter in these communities are unhinged policies, systems and lack of investment -- which altogether need to change and be held accountable.